slint-ui/slint/internal/backends/android-activity/README.md

 To specify the exact version of this crate, include the `=` symbol in the version string.

 You are required to add either the `native-activity` or the `game-activity` feature.
-The `native-activity` feature is a good starting point as it does not require Java stub.
+The `native-activity` feature is a good starting point as it does not require Java stubs.
 However, it is more limited and may not work well with keyboard input.
 For more details, refer to the [documentation of android-activity](https://github.com/rust-mobile/android-activity#should-i-use-nativeactivity-or-gameactivity).